Do Go On - 396 - Rosemary Brown: A Musical Seance

 You married a child.

-It was weird then and it's weird now.
+It was weird then.

 Yeah, that's just like our parents' generation getting married.